 Google’s Answer to Enterprise MDM

-The Google MDM enterprise solution is bundled with the G Suite platform.
-G Suite, as we know, is the Google platform that includes apps like Google Docs, Gmail, Google Hangouts and Google Drive.
+The Google MDM enterprise solution comes as a bundle with Google Workspace.
+Google Workspace (formerly G Suite), is the Google platform that includes apps like Google Docs, Gmail, Google Meet and Google Drive.

 There are two versions of Google’s Mobile Device Management: Basic and Advanced.
-The type of G Suite account you are subscribed to determines the level of Google MDM features you have access to.
+The type of Google Workspace account you subscribe to will determine the level of Google MDM features you can access.

-Basic Google MDM features are available to G Suite Basic users and above.
-To get the advanced features, you will need a Premium Cloud Identity or a G Suite Business or Enterprise account.
-Some, but not all, of the advanced features of Google’s MDM are available to G Suite Business accounts.
-To use all of Google’s Advanced MDM features you will need the G Suite Enterprise Account.
+Fundamental Google MDM features are available to Google Workspace Business Starter users and above.
+To get the advanced features, you will need a Premium Cloud Identity or a Google Workspace Business Plus or Enterprise account.
+Some, but not all, of the advanced features of Google’s MDM are available to Google Workspace Business Plus accounts.
+To use all of Google’s Advanced MDM features you will need the Google Workspace Enterprise Account.

 With Basic Google MDM, you can: